 - Make use of the –ban-list flag, (a list of offending IPs managed by selsta can be found here), or the –enable-dns-blocklist flag (if using v0.17.1.8+) to prohibit the known IP addresses of the attacker from connecting to your node

 - While the ban list is not explicitly necessary after v0.17.1.8, it is still recommended and saves some headache and load from malicious nodes.

 As mentioned at the start of this article, these types of attacks are possible against most p2p networks and are difficult to prevent without introducing a permissioning system to the network, something that is inherently against the principle of p2p networks like Monero.
 The Monero community and developers will continue to iterate and improve the network in the meantime to reduce the attack vectors available to attackers.

 Thankfully in Monero there is far less data for attackers to capture compared to most other cryptocurrency networks as transactions hide the sender, receiver, and amount transacted by default.
 This lessens the impact of spying attacks on the network, but users with advanced threat models should still perform the mitigations mentioned above.

 The last important note here is that none of these attacks affected the Monero protocol itself – all on-chain privacy measures are intact and unaffected.
 These attacks merely target the p2p network layer, something that is shared by all decentralized cryptocurrencies.

-If you have any questions from this post or would like more information on a specific aspect of the attack, please reach out via Signal, Matrix, Threema, or email.
+If you have any questions from this post or would like more information on a specific aspect of the attack, please reach out via Signal, SimpleX, Threema, or Nostr.